Kanchipuram district

 Kanchipuram district is one of the 38 districts in the state of Tamil Nadu in India.
 The area comprising the present day Kancheepuram district was earlier a part of Chingleput district.
 The original Chingleput district was split in 1997 into form the present day Kanchipuram and Tiruvallur districts.
+The district headquarters is Kanchipuram.

 On 18 July 2019, Chengalpattu district was carved out of Kanchipuram district, with suburbs from Chengalpet towards Chennai under the district headquarters in Chengalpet.
 The separation came into effect from 29 November which was done by former Chief Minister Mr. Edappadi K Palaniswami.

 Geography

 Kanchipuram district is situated on the North Eastern part of Tamil Nadu.
 It is bounded by Chengalpattu district in the East, Chennai district in the northeast, Ranipet and Tiruvannamalai districts in the west and Thiruvallur district in the north.
 It lies between 11° 00' to 12° 00' latitudes and 77° 28' to 78° 50' longitudes.
 The district has a total geographical area of 4,43,210 hectares.

 The table below shows the maximum and minimum temperatures experienced in the district during different seasons.